trailblazer/trailblazer.github.io/gems/disposable/api.md

   property :id, type: Types::Form::Int
 ```

 The `:type` option defines the coercion type.
-You may incluce `Setup::SkipSetter`, too, as otherwise the coercion will happen at initialization time and in the setter.
+You may include `Setup::SkipSetter`, too, as otherwise the coercion will happen at initialization time and in the setter.

 ```ruby
 twin.id = "1"